-Camphill Scotland is the membership body for the 11 Camphill communities in Scotland.
-Together, our members support more than 500 people with learning disabilities and other support needs, ranging from children to older people.
-The communities are located in a variety of beautiful settings across Scotland, from Dumfries to Aberdeen.
-Each offers a supportive community life with personalised opportunities to find purpose and belonging through a wide range of social, cultural and work activities.
+Camphill Scotland is the membership body for Camphill communities in Scotland.
+Each Camphill community in Scotland is an independent registered charity.
+Together, our members support around 600 people with learning disabilities and other support needs, ranging from children to older people.

 Our policy and influencing work is founded upon the values and ideals that inspire the Camphill movement as a whole.
 These include:

 - The rights of people with a learning disability to have full and equal access to social goods including work, relationships, and a cultural, artistic and spiritual life.

 - The rights of people with a learning disability to have an equal say in how society’s resources are allocated and to shape their environments according to their needs and interests.

 - The value of shared living as a powerful means to release individual potential and reduce isolation and loneliness.